 We are not affiliated with Beachbody, and we do not represent or have a relationship with any of the brands mentioned in this post.
 Some of the links in this post are affiliate links.

 3 Day Refresh ⇒ Shakeology Review

-In the fall of 2014, I became fixated on Beachbody’s 3 Day Refresh.
+In the fall of 2014, I became fixated on the 3 Day Refresh by Beachbody.

 I don’t remember why, exactly.
 Maybe I thought that the 3 Day Refresh would be a quick & easy way to reset my not-so-great eating habits.
 That I would wake up on day 4 feeling skinny, energized, and inspired to overhaul my diet.

 If you’ve read my now infamous review of the 3 Day Refresh, you know that I hated it.
 Like, literally.
 The title of the post is “I Survived the 3 Day Refresh (and Hated Every Minute of It).”

 In retrospect, it’s not surprising that I didn’t love the 3DR.
 I mean, how can you really love something that’s 900 calories a day and gives you more gas than a truckload of burritos?